babucarr32/WhatsAppBomber/README.md

 Do not use it to harass or spam others.

-The author takes no responsibility for misuse of this software.
+The author takes no responsibility for misuse of this software---

----

 ## 👤 Author